Truvam/web-3d/server/WebRTC/README.md

 * Cuda Coverter not working (Not an implementation problem, but for some reason i'm not able to make gstreamer work with cuda properly)
 * vp9enc not working

-## Command to check if gstreamer is detecting NVENC
+## Commands to check if gstreamer is detecting NVENC
 ```
 gst-inspect-1.0 nvcodec
 ```